Atrijo11/Image_Dehazing_Desmoking/README.md

 # Image_Dehazing_Desmoking
 An Image Dehazing and Desmoking Algorithm that uses the "image_dehazer" library to remove haze and gradio framework for the interface
-# Requirements
+# Required Libraries
 !pip install image_dehazer
 !pip install gradio

-# Output
+# Procedure
-The code should generate a gradio link, Click on it Drag and drop your image withhaze in it , to generate a haze free image on the left output panel
+The code should generate a gradio link, Click on it Drag and drop your image with haze in it , to generate a haze free image on the left output panel

-# Use Cases
+# Details
-Better Visibility on Road, Better Monitoring of Terrain during Natural Calamity, Easier to Pinpoint Victims in case of, Emergency, Better Surveillance
+The image_dehazer library's remove_haze() Function was used which uses the HazeMap to remove the haze from the image that the user gives as an input.
+Gradio was used to build an interface that integrates the backend python file with a frontend so that the project is more interactive and cohesive to the user.